Announcement Type: New Cooperative Agreement.

 Applicants may submit only one proposal under this competition.
 If multiple proposals are received from the same applicant, all submissions will be declared ineligible and receive no further consideration in the review process.

 ECA is seeking one organization that will (1) administer and organize the diverse and comprehensive NSLI-Y overseas intensive language programs and (2) engage additional sub-award implementing organizations with relevant expertise in one or more of the target languages to implement the overseas language programs for high school students across the current seven NSLI-Y languages.
-Organizations applying for this award must demonstrate their capacity for conducting projects of this nature, focusing on four areas of competency:
+Organizations applying for this award must demonstrate their capacity for Start Printed Page 4979conducting projects of this nature, focusing on four areas of competency:

 (1) Administrative and Organizational Experience: Administrative and organizational experience and expertise that includes applicant recruitment and selection, planning and execution, management, monitoring of participants' safety and welfare, evaluation of language acquisition and program effectiveness, and follow-on/alumni activities;